Avantage

 Avantage (foaled 27 September 2015) is an Australian-bred, New Zealand-trained Thoroughbred racehorse who has won nine Group 1 races.

 Avantage was bred by Willie Calder and Karen N Calder.
 She was purchased by David Ellis at the 2017 National Yearling Sales Series for $210,000 from The Oaks Stud.

+Racing career

-She has been raced by the Te Akau Avantage Syndicate, managed by Karen Fenton-Ellis.
-Her usual riders have been Danielle Johnson and Opie Bosson.
+Avantage was raced by the Te Akau Avantage Syndicate, managed by Karen Fenton-Ellis.
+Her usual riders were Danielle Johnson and Opie Bosson.